Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 The Pattern That Destroys Type 7 Relationships

-Type 7s don’t just avoid pain—they avoid reality.
-Most Type 7s end relationships rather than work through difficult emotions.
+Type 7s avoid pain.
+Under stress, they can avoid reality.
+Many Type 7s end relationships rather than work through difficult emotions.

 Type 7 Attraction Patterns